The Big Climb

 - Difficulty: Moderate to Hard/Advanced.
 Strenuous in places.

-- Length: 8.8 kilometres (approx. 5.4 miles) round trip, unpaved and very steep in places.
+- Distance: 8.8 kilometres (approx. 5.4 miles) round trip, unpaved and very steep in places.

 - Duration: Allow 5 hours if you're moderately fit.

-- There are no toilets on the track, and camping is not permitted at the summit or in the park.
+- There are no toilets on the track, and camping is not permitted in the park or at the summit.

-- Toilets are located opposite the car park.
+- Toilets are located opposite the car park at the start of the track.
 Go before you go.

 - This is a World Heritage listed national park.
 Please tread lightly and take out what you take in.